+static-connectors

-static-connectors Or discovery-group-ref.
-Pick either of these options to connect the bridge to the target server.
+Pick either this or discovery-group-ref to connect the bridge to the target server.

 The static-connectors is a list of connector-ref elements pointing to connector elements defined elsewhere.
 A connector encapsulates knowledge of what transport to use (TCP, SSL, HTTP etc) as well as the server connection parameters (host, port etc).
 For more information about what connectors are and how to configure them, please see Configuring the Transport.